menu

 People

-The Penrose Fayette Street Outreach neighborhood stands out for having an average per capita income lower than 98.3% of the neighborhoods in the United States.
+One of the unique characteristics of the Penrose Fayette Street Outreach neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.3% of the neighborhoods in America.
 The Penrose Fayette Street Outreach neighborhood also has a greater percentage of children living in poverty (66.7%) than found in 98.1% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 In addition, the Penrose Fayette Street Outreach neighborhood is unique for having just 3.4% of adults here having earned a bachelor's degree.
 This is a lower rate of college graduates than NeighborhoodScout found in 98.2% of America's neighborhoods.